7 Common Skill Gaps Examples to Look Out For

 How can companies overcome the talent shortage?

-The solution for low-skilled labor is often automation, adding smart digital processes behind the scenes that can take the place of low-wage labor positions.
+• Leveraging automation: The solution for low-skilled labor is often automation, adding smart digital processes behind the scenes that can take the place of low-wage labor positions.
 Automation can streamline tasks in manufacturing plants or for shipping and logistics companies, and even work back of house in restaurants to clean plates and serve food ready for consumers.
-As people opt into higher-value, better-paid, and more strategic roles, technology is a great way to fill the resulting gaps.

 #4 Skills in declining demand